-With the contextual menu, remove the start plane.
+Remove both the Start and End options.
 This will go back to machining the entire surface.

-With the third mouse button, select on the Part definition and select Remove.
-Then right mouse select again on the Part definition and select the Select faces option.
+Select the Define Part on PO icon to remove the Part definition.

+Select the Part definition, then select the Select a Face icon from the toolbar.

 This will allow you to select just the few faces that you want to machine.